Nutrition or Weight Management

 A Functional Approach to Optimizing Women's Health

-Join Gina Jones, MS, RD, LD in this new series focused on enhancing women's health through nutrition.
+Join Gina Jones, MS, RD, LD for this series focused on enhancing women's health through nutrition.
 This series will feature a functional nutrition approach to optimizing your health through food and a restorative lifestyle while gaining more energy, better sleep, improved digestion, and overall vitality.
 The use of pre- and post-series assessments will provide valuable outcomes data for participants.

 Functional Nutrition